aFarkas/lazysizes/README.md

 };
 </script>
 ```

+Note: In case you do not use the LQIP pattern or progressive JPEGs it is recommended to add an unveiling effect to improve the user experience.

 * ``lazybeforesizes``: This event will be fired on each element with the ``data-sizes="auto"`` attribute right before the calculated ``sizes`` attribute will be set.
 The ``event.details.width`` property is set to the calculated width of the element and can be changed to any number.
 In case the event is ``defaultPrevented`` the ``sizes`` attribute won't be set.